standard-for-public-code/standard-for-public-code/criteria/document-maturity.md

 ## Management: what you need to do

-* Make sure that services only rely on codebases of equal or greater maturity than the service.
-For example, don't use a beta codebase in a production service or a prototype codebase in a beta service.
+* Make sure that services only rely on codebase versions of equal or greater maturity than the service.
+For example, don't use a beta version of a codebase in a production service or an alpha codebase version in a beta service.
-* If the codebase is not ready for general use, work with the developers to ensure the codebase is properly labeled:
+* If the codebase version is not ready for general use, work with the developers to ensure the version is properly labeled:
   * pre-alpha: to test the look and feel, and to internally prove the concept of the technical possibilities,
   * alpha: to do guided tests with a limited set of users,
   * beta: to open up testing to a larger section of the general public, for example to test if the codebase works at scale,